 Moving away is a big deal to kids, especially those who have settled in long enough to have a good network of friends and extracurricular activities.
 One way you can lend credence to how much this will impact them is to throw them a giant going away bash that acknowledges what a big deal their move is.
 Let them invite all their friends and give them time to hang out one last time and say their goodbyes.

 You can also get a little crafty and set up a station where their friends all write their addresses down on envelopes, and then get some cool stationary and use it all to set up a ready-to-go pen pal kit to give them once you’re moved.
 Sending letters via snail mail is kind of old-fashioned, but in the instance of losing the presence of a good friend, all parties will be thrilled to receive a handwritten letter.
-The last time I moved away, I set up a craft table with all sorts of fun, random supplies and asked all my friends to make me a little piece of art, whatever they wanted, for me to hang on my fridge to remind me of all my loved ones back home.
+The last time I moved away, which was a lot less stressful, thanks to a great moving company (try searching for ThreeMovers.com out of state movers near me), I set up a craft table with all sorts of fun, random supplies and asked all my friends to make me a little piece of art, whatever they wanted, for me to hang on my fridge to remind me of all my loved ones back home.
 Your kids will be excited to have a bunch of very personal art to display in their new bedrooms once they move.

 Lead By Example